GFDRR/rdl-standard/docs/taxonomies/index.md

 # Taxonomies

-The RDLS defines taxonomies for describing risk data.
+The Risk Data Library Standard defines taxonomies for describing risk data.
 In this section you will find a short summary of the taxonomies that can be used with the RDLS, as well as the other main taxonomies for disaster risk assessments.

 ## Hazard taxonomies

 The RDL project performed a review of the most relevant hazard taxonomies and derived a classification focusing on those hazards and processes that are more often required in disaster risk assessments, while mapping and matching alternative definitions into one consistent framework.
 There are several existing taxonomies that could have been adopted to describe hazard data:

-- [**UNDRR**](https://www.undrr.org/publication/hazard-definition-and-classification-review) (formerly UNISDR) recently proposed an extended taxonomy that covers 300 natural and anthropogenic hazards in 8 categories (Meteo-Hydrological, Geohazard, Environmental, Extraterrestrial, Chemical, Biological, Technological, Societal).
+- [UNDRR](https://www.undrr.org/publication/hazard-definition-and-classification-review) (formerly UNISDR) recently proposed an extended taxonomy that covers 300 natural and anthropogenic hazards in 8 categories (Meteo-Hydrological, Geohazard, Environmental, Extraterrestrial, Chemical, Biological, Technological, Societal).

-- [**Disaster Risk Management Knowledge Centre**](https://drmkc.jrc.ec.europa.eu/risk-data-hub) covers 32 natural and anthropogenic hazards in 8 categories (Geophysical, Hydrological, Meteorological, Climatological, Biological, Technological, Transportation, Malicious).
+- [Disaster Risk Management Knowledge Centre](https://drmkc.jrc.ec.europa.eu/risk-data-hub) covers 32 natural and anthropogenic hazards in 8 categories (Geophysical, Hydrological, Meteorological, Climatological, Biological, Technological, Transportation, Malicious).

-- [**Inspire**](https://inspire.ec.europa.eu/codelist/NaturalHazardCategoryValue) covers 25 natural hazards in 6 categories (Geological/hydrological, Meteorological/climatological, Fires, Biological, Cosmic, Other).
+- [Inspire](https://inspire.ec.europa.eu/codelist/NaturalHazardCategoryValue) covers 25 natural hazards in 6 categories (Geological/hydrological, Meteorological/climatological, Fires, Biological, Cosmic, Other).

-- [**EM-DAT**](https://www.emdat.be/classification) covers 34 natural and technological hazards in 9 categories (Geophysical, Meteorological, Hydrological, Climatological, Biological, Extraterrestrial, Industrial accident, Transport accident, Miscelleanous accident).
+- [EM-DAT](https://www.emdat.be/classification) covers 34 natural and technological hazards in 9 categories (Geophysical, Meteorological, Hydrological, Climatological, Biological, Extraterrestrial, Industrial accident, Transport accident, Miscellaneous accident).

-- [**Munich-RE**](https://www.cred.be/downloadFile.php?file=sites/default/files/DisCatClass_264.pdf) covers 27 natural hazards 13 main categories (Geophysical, Meteorological, Hydrological, Climatological, Biological, Extraterrestrial).
+- [Munich-RE](https://www.cred.be/downloadFile.php?file=sites/default/files/DisCatClass_264.pdf) covers 27 natural hazards 13 main categories (Geophysical, Meteorological, Hydrological, Climatological, Biological, Extraterrestrial).

 ## Exposure taxonomies

-The exposure schema can accomodate different descriptions of assets using a taxonomy which describes their characteristics (e.g. building occupancy, construction, age, height, etc. or road surface type).
+The exposure schema can accommodate different descriptions of assets using a taxonomy which describes their characteristics (e.g. building occupancy, construction, age, height, etc. or road surface type).

 ### GED4all (recommended)

-[**GED4all**](ged4all.md) has been developed by GFDRR under the UK-DFID Challenge Fund, this open exposure database schema is meant for multi-hazard risk analysis.
+[GED4all](ged4all.md) has been developed by GFDRR under the UK-DFID Challenge Fund, this open exposure database schema is meant for multi-hazard risk analysis.
 GED4ALL can be populated with building-level data from OpenStreetMap (OSM) following the [guidance](https://wiki.openstreetmap.org/wiki/GED4ALL) from the Humanitarian OSM Team, which collects contributions from the community on how OSM tags can be best aligned with the GED4ALL taxonomy.
 This is the suggested option for classification of exposure data in the RDL.

 ```{eval-rst}
 .. toctree::